Satya-1729/javascript/README.md

 # javascript
-this repo i make  during learning   javascript
+i made this repo for uploading my javascript tutorials